Independence I culture: Deltaterasserne

 Deltaterasserne is one of the larger sites discovered by Eigil Knuth.
 The artefacts and ruins discovered at Deltaterasserne aided Knuth in discovering the existence of Independence I and Independence II culture in Greenland.
 The site has several ruins of dwellings and open-air hearths and therefore was theorised to be used for autumn and winter.
 The existences of larger dwellings in this site suggest they were main settlements during pitch dark winter when the Independence I people mainly relied on stored supplies.
 However other researchers have theorised that Deltaterasserne would have been the preferred summer site for Independence I people as they discovered a relatively large amount of bird bones.
 This site was linked with the Pearylandville site as the microblade ruins discovered at both sites were the same therefore showing these sites were most likely inhabited by the same people.
 This site has evidence of both Independence I and Independence II culture however the formers settlement was more intense than the latter.

 Disappearance

 The Independence I culture lived in Greenland for approximately 500–700 years and disappeared with Independence II culture appearing roughly 600 years later.
-The extreme temperatures of northern Greenland and the unreliability of their main food source: musk ox which was prone to overhunting could have contributed to their demise.
+The extreme temperatures of northern Greenland and the unreliability of their main food source of musk ox, which was prone to overhunting, could have contributed to their demise.